 One of the primary concerns raised involves ethical considerations.
 As AI gains more responsibility in making healthcare decisions, it becomes crucial to examine these concerns and ensure that the deployment of AI in healthcare aligns with ethical standards.

-A lire en complément : What Are the Prospects for Nuclear Fusion Energy in the UK?
+A lire en complément : How to Develop a Mobile App for Tracking Local Biodiversity in the UK?

 The application of AI in healthcare heavily relies on the availability of data.
 AI systems need to access and process large amounts of personal health information to function effectively.
 This raises significant concerns about data privacy and confidentiality.